 We’ve all seen some pretty good stop-motion animations with Lego, but the method is not without its limitations.
 Tyler Clites and Jordan Schwartz recently experimented with making short clips of live action Lego films featuring their Oasis Mech and Anubis Statues respectively.
 You can read more about each creator’s thoughts by following the links below each video.

 I’ve been having nostalgic interest in old and short-lived themes, so it was nice to see this this Islander chief on his gorilla steed.
 I especially like how Ed captures the beefiness of the arms and the curve of the knuckles on the gorilla.
-Sorry for the image quality, it’s to do with my linking, Continue reading →

 The minifig in this little dio by Evildead may want to keep running, but I have a dog sitting next to me here who’s willing to take on that two-horned beast.
-No, seriously!
-He barks at them when they come on TV.
-Anyway, I think this is the first brick-built rhino that I’ve seen.
-It’s Continue reading →

 Ronald Vallenduuk (Duq) has recently added a couple of sets of instructions to Flickr and kindly showed me how to get LPub working again.
 I actually reverse engineered the seat gondola many years back after seeing a picture of it and coveting it so it’s great to see Ronald making it available to all and sundry.